godlikeS97/Google_Kaggle_GenAI_Bootcamp/README.md

   - Practical evaluation challenges and solutions

 ### Day 2: Embeddings, Classification and RAG
-- **Embeddings and Similarity**: Working with embeddings from Gemini API and calculating similarity scores
+- **Embeddings and Similarity**:
+  - Working with embeddings from Gemini API
+  - Calculating and utilizing similarity scores
+  - Understanding vector representations
-- **Classification with Keras**: Using embeddings for classification tasks with Keras
+- **Classification with Keras**:
+  - Using embeddings for classification tasks
+  - Implementing neural networks with Keras
+  - Building classification models
 - **Document Q&A with RAG**:
   - Implementation of Retrieval-Augmented Generation (RAG)
   - Using Chroma for document storage and retrieval